cfjedimaster/galleon/installation/readme.txt

 ---- LATEST VERSION ----
+2.2.9.001 (January 21, 2010)
+/cfcs/forum.cfc - Fix to updatestats to handle bad dates /cfcs/user.cfc - Fixes a bug where a user subscribed to a thread that goes inactive would get an error on the Profile page /cfcs/settings.ini.cfm - Version #

+---- ARCHIVED UPDATES ----
 2.2.9 (November 17, 2009)
 /admin/conferences_edit.cfm - Fixes an issue where security settings wouldn't stick if you had an error.
 /admin/forums_edit.cfm - If you have no conferences, we tell you and prevent you from creating a forum.